jpedro/jpedro.github.io/random.md

 **Meetings are work killers**.

 And Scrum is _meeting heavy_.
-It's designed to appeal to managers, by giving them a sense of what's going on.
-In Scrum there are 5 "ceremonies", 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is truly essential.
+It's designed to appeal to managers, by giving them a view into what's going on.
+In Scrum there are 5 ceremonies, 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is truly essential.